criteo/AFK/docs/docs/CMDB/FAQ.md

     !!! tip "TL;DR"

-        * cannot have a remote-as set on both neighbor and its peer-group (error message: % Peer-group member cannot override remote-as of peer-group.)
+        * Cannot have a remote-as set on both neighbor and its peer-group (error message: % Peer-group member cannot override remote-as of peer-group).
-        * migrating remote-as from neighbor to peer-group works, without BGP reset
+        * Migrating remote-as from neighbor to peer-group works, without BGP reset.
-        * the other way around not: it ends up in having the neighbor being deleted and reset
+        * Migrating remote-as from peer-group to neighbor does not work.
+The neighbor gets deleted and recreated.

     Note: for local-as the behavior is different:

-    * both neighbor and peer-group can have a local-as set, different or the same
+    * Both neighbor and peer-group can have a local-as set, different or the same.
-    * on both neighbor and peer-group: we cannot set the same local-as as the global-as (error message: % Cannot have local-as same as BGP AS number)
+    * On both neighbor and peer-group: we cannot set the same local-as as the global-as (error message: % Cannot have local-as same as BGP AS number).

     ```
     router bgp 65000